17 Mar 2018

 The Forever Feast (by Paul Brand)

-I was introduced to the works of the late Paul Brand by the popular American Christian writer Philip Yancey.
+I was introduced to the works of the late Paul Brand by the writings of the popular American Christian writer Philip Yancey.
 Dr Brand was a pioneer in studying leprosy in the middle of last century.
 He had made many notes about his work, and the metaphors of the physical body when thinking about the spiritual life.
 It took Yancey to turn these ponderings into books, the best known of which are in the excellent volume ‘In his Image’.

 So I was delighted when I discovered, in the Amazon marketplace, another book by Paul Brand, ‘The Forever Feast’.
 I’ve been reading it over the past couple of weeks and have found it educational, thought-provoking and inspiring.